gorse-io/docs/src/docs/concepts/recommenders/non-personalized.md

 ---
-icon: ranking-list-fill
+icon: rankfill
 shortTitle: Non-personalized
 ---
 # Non-personalized Recommenders

-Gorse recommender system offers two non-personalized recommenders: the latest recommender and the popular recommender.
-However, they are not flexible enough.
+Gorse recommender system offers a default non-personalized recommenders, the latest recommender.
+However, it is not flexible enough.
 To improve the flexibility of non-personalized recommendations, Gorse provides a new implementation of non-personalized recommenders.

 ## Configuration